2-503rd Infantry Regiment: A Legacy of Airborne Excellence

 Reactivated in 2000 as part of the 173rd Airborne Brigade Combat Team in Vicenza, Italy, 2-503rd has since served in multiple global conflicts.
 In 2003, it executed a combat parachute jump into Iraq during Operation Northern Delay, marking a key moment in the Iraq War.
 The battalion later shifted focus to Afghanistan, deploying in 2005, 2007, 2009, and 2012, engaging in some of the most intense battles of Operation Enduring Freedom, including the Battle of Wanat.
 Today, stationed in Italy, 2-503rd remains a highly capable airborne force, prepared to deploy anywhere at a moment’s notice, continuing the storied legacy of the Sky Soldiers.

-The 173rd Airborne Brigade is the U.S. Army Contingency Response Force in Europe, capable of projecting ready forces anywhere in the U.S. European, Africa or Central Commands' areas of responsibility.
+The 173rd Airborne Brigade is the U.S. Army's Contingency Response Force in Europe, providing rapidly deployable forces to the United States European, African, and Central Command areas of responsibility.
+Forward deployed across Italy and Germany, the brigade routinely trains alongside NATO allies and partners to build partnerships and strengthen the alliance.

 |Date Taken: